KevinN2025/geometry-inheritance/README.md

-I compiled this program as a way to practice the use of inheritance in Java
+I compiled this program as a way to practice using gradle and inheritance in Java